geeknik/my-awesome-stars/topics.md

 - [Tracardi/tracardi](https://github.com/Tracardi/tracardi) - TRACARDI is a new HOME for your customer data.
 TRACARDI is an Composable API-first solution for any company that need inexpensive CDP to intergrate with.
 - [jaypyles/Scraperr](https://github.com/jaypyles/Scraperr) - Self-hosted webscraper.
 - [fr0gger/IATelligence](https://github.com/fr0gger/IATelligence) - IATelligence is a Python script that will extract the IAT of a PE file and request GPT to get more information about the API and the ATT&CK matrix related
-- [Burla-Cloud/burla](https://github.com/Burla-Cloud/burla) - The simplest way to orchestrate parallel python.
+- [Burla-Cloud/burla](https://github.com/Burla-Cloud/burla) - The simplest way to run Python on lot's of computers.
 - [sgInnora/sharpeye](https://github.com/sgInnora/sharpeye) - SharpEye: Advanced Linux Intrusion Detection and Threat Hunting System
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity / Glean, connected to external sources such as search engines (Tavily, Linkup), Slack, Linear, Notion, YouTube, GitHub, Discord and more.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
+Join our
 - [zamalali/DeepGit](https://github.com/zamalali/DeepGit) - Deep research agent to help you find the best GitHub repositories 🕵️!
 - [restackio/examples-python](https://github.com/restackio/examples-python) - Restack AI examples for Python
-- [skyzh/tiny-llm](https://github.com/skyzh/tiny-llm) - A course of learning LLM inference serving on Apple Silicon for systems engineers.
+- [skyzh/tiny-llm](https://github.com/skyzh/tiny-llm) - A course of learning LLM inference serving on Apple Silicon for systems engineers: build a tiny vLLM + Qwen.
 - [outpoot/vyntr](https://github.com/outpoot/vyntr) - Independent search engine.
 Includes web crawling, search indexing, dictionary API, and more. https://vyntr.com
 - [berylliumsec/nebula](https://github.com/berylliumsec/nebula) - AI-powered penetration testing assistant for automating recon, note-taking, and vulnerability analysis.
 - [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Data transformation framework for AI.
 Ultra performant, with incremental processing.